 - Create a collaborative senior capstone project by writing a play, researching a dead diva or directing a musical

 Through Theatre Converse’s rich production season including mainstage and studio series productions, you will be given opportunities to shine onstage, backstage and off the stage in all aspects of theatre arts, technical production, production design, arts management or playwriting.
-Watch clips of our recent productions.
+See images from some of our productions.